 Household mishaps are a common occurrence, so accidental damage insurance can be of great value to cover spillages, DIY slip-ups and any other unintentional breakages (as long as it’s covered under the policy’s terms and conditions).

-Be careful to evaluate any exclusions in your policy as you weigh-up whether or not this type of cover is worth the premium you’re quoted.
-Keep in mind that many things can invalidate your cover, so always check the small-print before committing to a policy.
+Make sure you are aware of any exclusions in your policy as you weigh-up whether or not this type of cover is worth the premium you’re quoted and keep in mind that many things can invalidate your cover, so always check the small-print before committing to a policy.

 Property owners’ liability cover (public liability)